GNS scientists used cutting-edge climate1 science to inspire primary school students to drive down their school-run carbon dioxide2 emissions.

 The project, Drive it Down!
-Measuring and mitigating school-gate transport emissions, installed atmospheric greenhouse gas sensors at the gates of participating schools to record the emissions patterns from school drop-off and pick-up during term time and school holidays.
+Measuring and mitigating school-gate transport emissions, installed atmospheric greenhouse gas3 sensors at the gates of participating schools to record the emissions patterns from school drop-off and pick-up during term time and school holidays.

 For the average New Zealander, transport contributes 90% of their personal, direct carbon dioxide emissions.
-People who drive to work or school can reduce their own emissions by around 20% simply by swapping to a low-carbon transport option one day per week, but because emissions are invisible, it is difficult to connect changes in our own behaviour to changes in the atmosphere.
+People who drive to work or school can reduce their own emissions by around 20% simply by swapping to a low-carbon transport option one day per week, but because emissions are invisible, it is difficult to connect changes in our own behaviour to changes in the atmosphere4.

 Drive it Down! – carbon cycle resources

-The project further inspired a suite of resources to teach younger students about the carbon cycle.
+The project further inspired a suite of resources to teach younger students about the carbon cycle5.
 The carbon cycle is key to understanding how the climate system works and how humans influence the Earth’s climate with increased CO2 emissions.
-The resources help to develop scientific literacy – armed with this knowledge, ākonga are encouraged to create student-led initiatives to reduce fossil fuel emissions.
+The resources help to develop scientific literacy6 – armed with this knowledge, ākonga7 are encouraged to create student-led initiatives to reduce fossil fuel8 emissions.

 Drive it Down!